Boardman Bikes has revamped its range for 2018 and here are the stars of the show.

 It looks like Boardman has packed a lot of value into this one although we can’t comment on the ride yet.
 We will be able to soon, though, because this is another bike that Boardman has left with us for review.

-The 9 Series ADV bikes, which will be released in mid-May, are designed to be a little more off-road capable and a little less road-focused than the 9 Series models, built with a 71° head angle rather than 72°.
+The 9 Series ADV bikes are designed to be a little more off-road capable and a little less road-focused than the 9 Series models, built with a 71° head angle rather than 72°.

 The tubeless ready wheels are fitted with Clement 650b x 50mm tyres.
 If you switch to 700c wheels you’ll be able to fit tyres up to about 40mm wide.